Any experienced developer knows that coding the integration is only the first half of the battle.

 This post is a follow-on to our updated Definitive Guide to API Integration.
 Download the full guide for more in-depth content on integration best practices, from pre-build to post-build, or check out the blog series.

 We often recommend partnering with your DevOps or IT Operations team to determine how to handle alerts and notifications from the endpoint regarding service outages, API changes, user experience, etc. Who gets notified and what warrants an alert?

 But at the end of the day, the key point we want you to take out of this blog post is the criticality of API logging and monitoring - and the consequences of ignoring it.

-If you ignore API monitoring, you will face common integration failure modes:
+Without effective API monitoring, you will likely face some common integration failure modes such as: